MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 You do not need to restart any services when reconfiguring the proxy settings with the `azcmagent config` command.

-Please review the Arc-enabled machines agent page for further details [Managing and maintaining the Connected Machine agent](/azure/azure-arc/servers/manage-agent?tabs=windows#update-or-remove-proxy-settings).
+Please review the Arc-enabled servers agent page for further details [Managing and maintaining the Connected Machine agent](/azure/azure-arc/servers/manage-agent?tabs=windows#update-or-remove-proxy-settings).

 ## Configure proxy settings for Azure services